smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         ]
     }

-Finally, you may be asking why we didn't model our coffee or menu as a resource.
-For our service, we aren't exposing any functionality related to the *lifecycle* of these entities.
-However, say for example, a coffee has properties like origin, roast, and tasting notes.
-Also, we decide to expose operations for adding, updating, and removing coffees.
+Finally, you might be wondering why we didn't model our coffee or menu as a resource.
+For our service, we are not exposing any functionality related to the *lifecycle* of these entities.
+However, let's describe a hypothetical example.
+We decide a coffee has properties like origin, roast, and tasting notes.
+Also, we choose to expose operations for adding, updating, and removing coffees.
 In this case, coffee would be a prime candidate for modeling as a resource.

 Building the Model
 ==================
 The model for our coffee service is complete.
 Before we build the model, let's take a moment and learn how we configure a build.
 The :ref:`smithy-build.json configuration file <smithy-build-json>` is how we instruct Smithy to build the model.
-A :ref:`projection <projections>` is a version of a model that is produced based on a set of :ref:`transformations <transforms>` and :ref:`plugins <plugins>`.
+A :ref:`projection <projections>` is a version of a model based on a set of :ref:`transformations <transforms>` and :ref:`plugins <plugins>`.
 For our model, we won't configure any explicit projections, since Smithy will always build the ``source`` projection.
 The ``source`` projection is the model as it is defined, and includes the artifacts of plugins applied at the root.
 To build the model, run:

 .. code-block:: sh
     :caption: ``/bin/sh``